 4.2.8.
 Enable the Customer’s representatives to check progress of execution of the Contract and the quality of the Services;

 4.2.9.
-Assume liability and indemnify the Customer for any disruption in the operation and/or any damage done to the main gas pipeline and for violations of legal acts governing the maintenance of the gas transmission pipeline and other legal acts if the violations were committed due to the fault of the Contractor or its subcontractors in the provision of the Services or any other breach of the Contract or improper execution thereof;
+Assume liability and indemnify the Customer for any disruption in the operation and/or any damage done to the main gas pipeline and other legal acts if the violations were committed due to the fault of the Contractor or its subcontractors in the provision of the Services or any other breach of the Contract or improper execution thereof;

 4.2.10.
 Inform the Customer (and relevant institutions when required) immediately but in all cases no later than within 2 (two) working days about any incidents affecting people’s and environmental safety;